ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 this source of stochasticity through a number of successive deterministic transformations.

-.. admonition:: Gumbel-softmax trick for discrete latent variables
+.. topic:: Gumbel-softmax trick for discrete latent variables

    As an example, we could provide samples drawn from the Uniform distribution as noise input.
 By applying a number of deterministic transformations that